crmh-rp3/crmh-rp3.github.io/leadership.md

 ![image-20230908212336823](https://raw.githubusercontent.com/tosingfung/images/master/image-20230908212336823.png)

-### Highlight
+### Over 25 years of experience in drug discovery and basic research on inflammatory diseases

-1. Rich experience in drug discovery and development (US and China), with a long term focus in the area of immunological and inflammatory diseases;
+- Rich experience in drug discovery and development (US and China), with a long term focus in the area of immunological and inflammatory diseases;
-2. Publish over 75 high impact academic articles and over 30 US and international patents;
+- Publish over 75 high impact academic articles and over 30 US and international patents;
-3. Successfully lead 4 drug candidates to the clinical development stage.
+- Successfully lead 4 drug candidates to the clinical development stage.

 ### Education